 - St. James Episcopal Church

 Sometimes the 12-step programs of AA and NA aren’t a good match for people seeking to end their addiction.
 That’s okay, there’s another choice.
 The purpose of SMART Recovery Meetings is to help the men and women that want to stop any type of addiction from alcohol and drug dependence to nicotine, shopping and any other negative behavior that’s controlling their life.
 Through self-empowerment and self-reliance members attend educational meetings to learn to use positive techniques to control urges and handle their emotions and behaviors.
 While the program doesn’t offer meetings in or near Bozeman, it does have an online community.
 Members chat in groups and individually to help each other recover from addiction.

 - Grace United Methodist Church

 1935 Avenue B Billings, MT 59102

 If a loved one is struggling with addiction, you are not alone.
 It doesn’t matter if they are seeking treatment, have completed a Bozeman drug rehab program or have not made the step to get sober.
 You still need help.
 Those closest to people dependent on alcohol and drugs are often hurt the most from the addiction.
 This can cause a barrage of emotions, from sadness, anxiety and anger to hopelessness.
 Organizations such as Al-Anon and Nar-Anon are available to help you find hope again.
 Find a meeting near you so that you can connect with others who know what you are going through.

 Finding the right treatment center is an essential part of your recovery.
-While there are plenty of quality resources for drug and alcohol rehab in Bozeman, Montana, you should consider expanding your search to include several locations throughout the state and even review national networks of treatment facilities such as the Recovery Village.
-These alcohol and drug rehab centers provide several levels of care to help you through each step of treatment.
+While there are plenty of quality resources for drug and alcohol rehab in Bozeman, Montana, you should consider expanding your search to include several locations throughout the state and even review national networks of treatment facilities.

 - Four Corners